Student Handbook - Student Success

 Upper Darby Center . . . . . . . . . . . . . . . . . . . . . . . . . . .
 610-723-1240

 Crime statistics information is provided by Delaware County Community College in accordance with the Federal Higher Education Act 20 U.S.C.1092(f) and the College and University Security Information Act of Pennsylvania.
 These laws require the College to publish crime statistics of certain offensives.
 To obtain a hard copy of the report visit or contact any of the Colleges security offices.
-To obtain them online, click HERE.
+You can also visit the Right to Know page of the website.

 The Student Employment Services & Co-op Center, located in room 1305 on the Marple Campus, 610-359-5304, prepares students and graduates for the workforce by teaching job search skills, furnishing current employment information and resources, and providing experiential learning opportunities.
 The Center offers a variety of services including in-class workshops, resume assistance, mock interviewing, job postings, on-campus employer recruiting, job fairs, on and off campus work study placements, employer career panels and Internet access for job searches.
 The College's Online Job Board allows students 24/7 access to jobs and the ability to post resumes.